BackburnerJS/backburner.js/README.md

 `Backburner#run` - execute the passed function and flush any deferred actions

-`Backburner#defer` - defer the passed function to run inside the specified queue
+`Backburner#schedule` - defer the passed function to run inside the specified queue

-`Backburner#deferOnce` - defer the passed function to run inside the specified queue, only execute it once
+`Backburner#scheduleOnce` - defer the passed function to run inside the specified queue, only execute it once

-`Backburner#setTimeout` - execute the passed function in a specified amount of time
+`Backburner#later` - execute the passed function in a specified amount of time

 `Backburner#debounce` - execute the passed function in a specified amount of time, reset timer upon additional calls

 `Backburner#throttle` - rate-limit the passed function for a specified amount of time

-`Backburner#cancel` - cancel a `deferOnce`, `setTimeout`, `debounce` or `throttle`
+`Backburner#cancel` - cancel a `scheduleOnce`, `later`, `debounce` or `throttle`

 `Backburner#on` - Add an event callback.
 Supports the following events: